 How to avoid lack-of-sleep consequences?

-How students can fit a healthy sleep in their busy college schedule?
+How students can fit a healthy sleep into their busy college schedule?

 According to homework help websites for college students lifestyle expert Lana Wayward, “diligent planning results in wholesome sleeping”.
 To be successful in academic performance and stay fresh during the day, she recommends the following:

-- Start with sparing good eight hours for the night sleep.
-Force-majeures are possible but they shouldn’t become a rule.
-Every time thinking that you can learn more by sleeping less, think again, and choose in favor of sleep.
+- Start with sparing a good eight hours for sleep.
+Force-Majeures are possible but they shouldn’t become a rule.
+Every time thinking that you can learn more by sleeping less, think again and choose in favor of sleep.